-The personal information you provide to Charles Sturt University (CSU) is managed in accordance with the CSU’s Privacy Management Plan that demonstrates the University’s commitments to meeting our obligations under the privacy legislations, the Privacy and Personal Information Protection Act 1998 (NSW)(the Act) and the Privacy Act 1988 (Cth) and the Health records and Information Privacy Act 2002 (NSW).
+The personal information you provide to Charles Sturt University is managed in accordance with the Charles Sturt's Privacy Management Plan that demonstrates the University’s commitments to meeting our obligations under the privacy legislations, the Privacy and Personal Information Protection Act 1998 (NSW)(the Act) and the Privacy Act 1988 (Cth) and the Health records and Information Privacy Act 2002 (NSW).

-Your information will be collected by CSU and may be disclosed to its authorised personnel (and third parties) to enable CSU to provide information to you, relating to CSU (including information advertising or promoting CSU’s courses).
+Your information will be collected by Charles Sturt and may be disclosed to its authorised personnel (and third parties) to enable Charles Sturt to provide information to you, relating to Charles Sturt (including information advertising or promoting Charles Sturt’s courses).

-In providing your personal information to CSU you consent to CSU contacting you via your nominated contact details to provide such information.
-This consent is in force until such time as you notify CSU, in writing that you wish to withdraw it.
+In providing your personal information to Charles Sturt you consent to Charles Sturt contacting you via your nominated contact details to provide such information.
+This consent is in force until such time as you notify Charles Sturt, in writing that you wish to withdraw it.

 For all general enquiries about privacy and privacy complaints email: email@example.com.

 Personal Information is defined in the Act as being information or an opinion about an individual whose identity is apparent or can reasonably be ascertained from that information or opinion.
 Personal Information includes, for example, names, addresses, telephone numbers, email addresses, dates of birth and passport numbers.

 There are circumstances in which, under the Act, information about an individual is not considered to be Personal Information, including: